Northamptonshire 1-100

 LORD WHARTON BARON OF WHARTON IN THE COUNTY OF WESTMORLAND VISCOUNT

-WINCHINDON IN THE COUNTY OF BUCKS AND EARL OF WHARTON, WARDEN CHIEF JUSTICE AND
+WINCHINDON IN THE COUNTY OF BUCKS AND EARL OF WHARTON, WARDEN CHIEF JUSTICE

-Includes several interesting conditions: "that her majesties vert and
+trees.
+Includes several interesting conditions: "that her majesties vert and venison receive no prejudice" The document

-vellum.
-Very nice seal of the Warden Chief Justice of Forests and signature
+is written in English on vellum.
+Very nice seal of the Warden Chief Justice

-staining, but generally in good condition for age. |
+Some creasing and staining, but generally in good condition for age. |

 Stirk |